aav7fl/website-legacy/_posts/2016-05-01-ocarina-of-time-n64-save-transfer-guide.markdown

 8. Connect your Nintendo 64 GameShark to your transfer computer with your parallel cable.
 9. Turn on your Nintendo 64.
 10. Go to the cheat menu and disable all cheats for Legend of Zelda: Ocarina of Time.
 This is to prevent any cheat conflicts from interfering with our RAM dump.
-11. Once the GameShark menu appears, press the start button to load the ‘Start Game Options’ menu.
+11. Next, press the start button to load the ‘Start Game Options’ menu.
 12. Turn on the code generator.
-13. Launch the game with cheats enabled.
+13. Launch the game with codes.
 14. Load the save file from the main menu that you wish to dump.
 Only one save may be dumped from RAM at a time.
 15. After the game has loaded, press pause.